kumarkpatil/k8s-example/readme.md

 After Role binding we can check if the user/SA has the permission
 >kubectl auth can-i get pods --as=devops-usr -n apcache

+## InitContainer & SideCar Container

+Init contianer used to configure something which is required to run the main container SideCar container same as main container but this is just helper to support the main container

+ex: vault-agent : to connect to vault and get the secret